Bounce back for success

 Not receiving the assignment mark or test grade you were expecting can be extremely disappointing.
 Setbacks do not define who you are as a learner or the full extent of what you’re capable of.
 An underwhelming grade is a bounce back moment for realigning your goals, setting new targets, and trying new strategies for success.
 You are capable of reaching your academic goals; you are forever growing and evolving!

 Using the following questions to reflect on your learning experience, let’s see what you can implement in this next stage of your academic journey.

 Have your courses felt chaotic, rushed, or unpredictable?

 Solution: Realign your time.

-Work/life balance as a university student can be an entirely new practice whether you joined MUN from high school, are attending part time while you work, or have returned to university after some time away.
+Work/life balance as a university student can be an entirely new practice whether you enrolled right out of high school, are attending part-time while you work, or have returned to university after some time away.
 Start with creating a semester planner.
-When you create an effective and healthy school schedule, which accounts for high demand periods and testing weeks, you’ll meet your deadlines and goals with less stress and more success.
+When you create an effective and healthy school schedule, which accounts for high-demand periods and testing weeks, you’ll meet your deadlines and goals with less stress and more success.

 Have you felt like you’re working hard but still feel lost?